1996 California Proposition 215: Federal enforcement in California

 Such incidents (and the fact that Rosenthal was taking the case to trial while making no clear attempt to prove that he wasn't growing the marijuana) led the jury to suspect they didn't have all the facts.
 Nonetheless, the jury convicted Rosenthal on all counts.
 Once released from sequestering, nine of the twelve jurors held a press conference publicly recanting their verdict and asking for leniency in sentencing.
 The jurors even attended the sentencing hearing, sitting with the defendant they had just convicted.
 Judge Breyer departed from the 10 Year Mandatory Minimum Sentence and shocked prosecutors by sentencing Rosenthal to 1 day in prison, with credit for time served.
 Rosenthal would eventually win an appeal only to be retried and re-convicted.
 He is planning another appeal.

-During the Bush Administration, federal officials stepped up the crack down on medical marijuana in California.
+During the Bush Administration, federal officials stepped up the crackdown on medical marijuana in California.
 There are currently more than 100 people facing federal charges in medical cannabis cases, and the DEA conducted more than 50 raids in 2007 alone.
 The DEA has also begun threatening landlords who lease to marijuana clubs with Asset Forfeiture, a technique where real property can be seized by the federal government if used in the commission of a drug crime.
-While DEA agents claim they are merely upholding federal law and only going after "major traffickers," advocates claim the DEA targets the most prominent political activists with their raids.
-Media reports have called federal enforcement in California "notably erratic."
+While DEA agents claim they are merely upholding federal law and only going after "major traffickers", advocates claim the DEA targets the most prominent political activists with their raids.
+Media reports have called federal enforcement in California "notably erratic".